thirthpatel2-web/cascade-failure-env/README.md

 # 🚨 DevOps Cascade Failure AI Environment

+>  Simulates real-world cascading failures in distributed systems and evaluates AI agents on incident response decisions.

 ## 🧠 Overview

 This project is a **real-world AI evaluation environment** that simulates cascading failures in distributed systems (frontend → API → database).